Bedtime stories for kids – A thing of the past?

 When it comes to learning vocabulary, reading books to your children gives them the opportunity to hear words that they may not otherwise hear, especially bigger words that you may not use often when speaking to them.

-Stories also improve children’s memory.
+Bedtime stories also improve children’s memory.
 Before using words themselves, they need to hear them a few times, and with repetition of the same story, (and we all know how children love to read the same story 100 times over) they will remember the words and what is coming next.

-Stories increase your child’s imagination
+Bedtime stories increase your child’s imagination

 A child’s imagination has no limits, but it needs stimulating.
-By listening to a story and looking at the pictures, children are able to imagine, dream, and predict what is coming next.
+By listening to a bedtime story and looking at the pictures, children are able to imagine, dream, and predict what is coming next.